CodeLegends-org/codeflow/README.md

 # How to run the website

 1. Download the project folder and run the main.html in the downloaded .zip file from your web browser.
+2. Download an Apache Server application like xampp, wampp.

 # How to deploy to heroku